Pessina/near-sandbox/README.md

 The main components of the application are located in the following files:

-- pages/index.tsx: The main page of the application that handles user interactions and state management.
+- `pages/index.tsx:` The main page of the application that handles user interactions and state management.
-- utils/chain/EVM.ts: Contains the EVM class that provides functions for interacting with Ethereum and Binance Smart Chain.
+- `utils/chain/EVM.ts:` Contains the EVM class that provides functions for interacting with Ethereum and Binance Smart Chain.
-- utils/chain/Bitcoin.ts: Contains the Bitcoin class that provides functions for interacting with the Bitcoin testnet.
+- `utils/chain/Bitcoin.ts:` Contains the Bitcoin class that provides functions for interacting with the Bitcoin testnet.
-- utils/contract/signer.ts: Contains functions for signing transactions using the MPC (Multi-Party Computation) approach.
+- `utils/contract/signer.ts:` Contains functions for signing transactions using the smart contract.
-- utils/kdf.ts: Contains functions for key derivation.
+- `utils/kdf.ts:` Contains functions for key derivation.